robertkist/qtmodernredux/README.md

 Contributions
 -------------
-Contributions, suggestions and forks are welcome!
+Contributions, suggestions and forks are welcome - see https://github.com/robertkist/qtmodernredux